 A Man for All Seasons (1966, UK), 120 minutes, D: Fred Zinnemann

-The verbose, stagy, yet superb screen adaptation and historical period piece by Robert Bolt and Constance Willis from Bolt's own stage play about the honorable Sir Thomas More (Paul Scofield reprising his stage role in an Oscar-winning performance), Lord Chancellor of England, in a clash of ideals with King Henry VIII (Robert Shaw, also Oscar-nominated).
-In the morality play of the conflict between church and state, More's unflinching faithfulness to the Catholic Church forces him to refuse to acknowledge the petulant king's divorce from Catherine of Aragon to marry his mistress, Anne Boleyn (an unbilled Vanessa Redgrave), and subsequent creation of the Anglican Church of England.
-When the stubborn king breaks with papal Rome, the steadfastly-principled, strictly-ethical, and pious More resigns his chancellorship, which eventually leads to his imprisonment and execution in the Tower of London for his disapproving silence and continual refusal to accept the new Church.
-In one scene, More defends himself in a Westminster court to a jury handpicked by Henry VIII, and is betrayed by the traitorous Master Richard Rich (John Hurt), while Cardinal Wolsey (Orson Welles) chides More for his foolish rectitude.
 A Best Picture-winning film.
+The verbose, stagy, yet superb screen adaptation and historical period piece by Robert Bolt and Constance Willis was from Bolt's own stage play about the honorable Sir Thomas More (Paul Scofield reprising his stage role in an Oscar-winning performance), the new Lord Chancellor of England after the death of Cardinal Wolsey (Orson Welles) in 1529.
+He was 16th century England's great lawyer, judge, and a devout Catholic, who found himself in a clash of ideals with King Henry VIII (Robert Shaw, also Oscar-nominated).
+In the morality play of the conflict between church and state, More's unflinching faithfulness to the Catholic Church forced him to refuse to acknowledge the petulant king's divorce from Catherine of Aragon (his own brother's widow, who had proven infertile) to marry his mistress, Anne Boleyn (an unbilled Vanessa Redgrave), and his subsequent creation of the Anglican Church of England.
+Henry was intent on having his wife bear a male heir to continue his dynastic reign, so he had set his sights on Anne Boleyn.
+The King annuled his current marriage and wed Anne (who was then crowned as Queen in 1533).
+The new Archbishop of Canterbury upheld the marriage.
+Determined to break from Rome, Henry renounced papal authority and declared himself the head of the Anglican Church, known as the Act of Supremacy.
+When the stubborn king broke with papal Rome, the steadfastly-principled, strictly-ethical, and pious More resigned his chancellorship.
+Thomas Cromwell (Leo McKern) in Parliament passed a law requiring all English subjects to take an oath of allegiance to accept Henry's will, but More refused to accept the heresy and publically endorse Henry (he kept a disapproving silence, and refused to accept the new Church) - and was imprisoned for a year in the Tower of London.
+In his treason trial, More defended himself in a Westminster court to a jury handpicked by Henry VIII, and was betrayed by the traitorous Master Richard Rich (John Hurt) with perjured testimony, while Cardinal Wolsey (Orson Welles) chided More for his foolish rectitude.
+More was quickly found guilty in a sham trial.
+When he finally was able to defend himself, he made an impassioned speech that denounced the king.
+More forgave his executioner before he was beheaded - and became a revered martyr.

 Persona (1966, Swe.), 85 minutes, D: Ingmar Bergman